dilshankarunarathne/doubly-linked-list/README.md

 ## Stupid things...
 1. **Q** - Is it the index ?
 Or is it the position ?
    **A** - Apparently, it's the index.
-2. What are we supposed to do, when the user enters the index below zero?
+2. **Q** - What are we supposed to do, when the user enters the index below zero?